FinnPetrie/Rasteriser/README.md

 A software rasteriser implemented in C++, uses bounding boxes to accelarate rendering.
-Just fidling with the low level of graphics to better understand it the pipeline. :)
+Just fidling with the low level of graphics to better understand the pipeline. :)